 In the previous sermon of this series, we covered a number of—actually a surprising number—of people who may have been involved in Abraham's settlement in the Promised Land.
 It was a fairly large figure that contributed to the fact that Melchizedek, a priest of the most high God, was there.
 We also touched on the evidence (in Exodus 19) that Israel had preached to them before the covenant was made at Mount Sinai.
 Now in the absence of a formerly established priesthood, that responsibility apparently fell to the first born son, or lacking that, the eldest male family member.

 We traced the gradual change in the Bible in its use of the term "firstborn."
 Through the centuries, it gradually evolved into a title of dignity indicating preeminence, despite the fact that the person receiving it was not literally firstborn.
-Now this does not mean that "firstborn" ceased to actually mean "firstborn," but actually this dignity—this title—added to the term "firstborn," and it of course is applied to Christ.
+This does not mean that "firstborn" ceased to actually mean "firstborn," but actually this dignity—this title—added to the term "firstborn," and it of course is applied to Christ.

 The final item covered in that sermon was a detailed explanation of the English term "priest."
 It indicates one who is older, who leads standing and officiating between God and His worshippers—instructing them, mediating between God and them, helping to bring them together.
 Remember, they are bridge builders.